 We update this page at least once a week, with our most recent information at the top of the list.
-Please scroll down the page for links to official government information.
+Please scroll down the page for several more links to official government information.

 - Even during the pandemic, if you or a family member has a health problem or a psychosocial problem, you can still consult a health or social services professional.

 - Check out this information sheet Your health: Where to go?
 What to do?

 - Since the Jeffery Hale emergency is closed, English-speaking clients who would normally have gone to the Jeff for medical care in their language are now invited to call 418-684-5333, ext.
 1580, between 8:30 a.m. and 4:30 p.m., Monday to Friday.
 Leave your name and phone number, and the liaison nurse from Jeffery Hale Community Services will call you back to assess your situation and refer you to a local clinic that can provide bilingual services if required.
 BEFORE calling this liaison service, please assure that you do NOT have access to your family doctor OR have flu-like symptoms.
 If you have flu-like symptoms, please call 811.
 For urgent care, call 911 or go to the emergency closest to you.